MarcoStb1993/robot_statemachine/statemachine/README.md

 The current robot pose can be retrieved and is calculated from the transform from the map to the robot's base footprint.

 The Service Provider also hosts services for exploration that enable setting and getting the exploration mode.
 It is also published.
-If the exploration mode is set to *Interrupt*, the Service Provider subscribes to the list of available frontiers and checks if the current navigation goal is still in this list.
+If the exploration mode is set to *Interrupt*, the Service Provider subscribes to the list of available exploration goals and checks if the current navigation goal is still in this list.
 A tolerance for comparing these positions can be set with a parameter.
-If the navigation goal is not a frontier anymore, it becomes obsolete.
+If the navigation goal is not a exploration goal anymore, it becomes obsolete.
 This info is published when the mode is set to *Interrupt* as well.

 Furthermore, it advertises services for setting and retrieving the reverse mode, which is also published.